 History and Physical

-General description: Patients are usually well-nourished, appropriately groomed.
-It may seem odd, suspicious, can be litigious.
-Patients seek an ally in the clinician, but it is important not to accept the delusion as it eventually results in confusing the patient’s reality and leads to distrust.[3]
+General description: Patients are usually well-nourished and appropriately groomed.
+It may seem odd, suspicious, or litigious.
+Patients seek an ally in the clinician, but it is important not to accept the delusion, as it eventually distorts the patient’s reality and leads to distrust.[3]

 Thought: This is the primary abnormality in delusional disorder.
-The delusions are not bizarre and are clear as well as systematic for example a cheating spouse, persecutory delusions.
-It is essential to check the patient's belief before concluding it to be a delusion.
+The delusions are not bizarre and are clear as well as systematic, for example, a cheating spouse, persecutory delusions.
+It is essential to assess the patient's beliefs before concluding that a belief is a delusion.
 Some patients are verbose and circumstantial when describing their delusions.
-Bizarre delusions more likely correlate with schizophrenia.[3]
+Bizarre delusions are more likely correlate with schizophrenia.[3]

 Cognition: Memory and cognition are usually intact, and patients are oriented unless there is a specific delusion about person, place, or time.